feedzai/openl2d/README.md

 * [Code/testbed/testbed_train_alert_generation.py](Code/testbed/testbed_train_alert_generation.py)- responsible for generating training scenarios
 * [Code/testbed/testbed_test_generation.py](Code/testbed/testbed_test_generation.py) - responsible for generating testing scenarios
 * [Code/testbed/cfg.yaml](Code/testbed/cfg.yaml) - contains the user defined configurations to generate the testbed.
+This file also contains a detailed description of the necessary user inputs

 The user then only needs to define the necessary parameters in the "cfg.yaml" file, as such: